cloudmesh-community/fa18-523-61/paper/paper.md

 There are some solutions in place to the challenges facing NLP.
 With respect to the parsing problem, there is a relatively new concept designed by Google called SyntaxNet.
 SyntaxNet is based on the TensorFlow open source library readily available to users for designing deep learning models.
 With SyntaxNet, Google employed a normalized neural network model that provides an output of possible syntactical possibilities or hypotheses given a group of words [@Natural_Language_Speech].
 SyntaxNet runs the model multiple times and discards hypotheses that are ranked lower and appear to be unlikely candidates.
 As far as parsing, SyntaxNet has developed a reputation for being the best parser, being known to sometimes exceed human accuracy, and recently made available in 40 languages.  [@Natural_Language_Processing].

-THe latest version of SyntaxNet can be trained against a separate data set, and individuals have a good deal of freedom in tweaking the parameters of the model to better fit the particular nuances of their datasets.
+The latest version of SyntaxNet can be trained against a separate data set, and individuals have a good deal of freedom in tweaking the parameters of the model to better fit the particular nuances of their datasets.
 SyntaxNet includes a model built specifically for the English language entitled Parsy McParseface and acn be used to analyze English texts right out the box [@ai-googleblog.com].

 Members of the Stanford University's Natural Language Processing Group has developed a part of speech tagger that works remarkably well.
 The application runs on Java and is somewhat memory intensive, requiring upwards of 60-200 Mb of memory to function efficiently, with around 1 Gb recommended in order to train a dataset [@www-stanford-nlpgroup]. ( information here about Bidirectional Network..)The latest download contains three distinct tagger models for the English Language as well as an Arabic, German, Chinese, and French model.
 These models can be retrained on any language.
 During an experiment against Penn Treebank WSJ data, the Stanford POS tagger returned an impressive per-position tag accuracy of 97.24% [@www-stanford-csd].